Building a Python Project

 pip install -r requirements.txt

 and then use ENV variable values in your dependencies installation scripts, test cases or test script parameter values.
-Here we use DB variable value to instruct pip to install an exact version:
+Here we use ENV variable value to instruct pip to install an exact version:

 install: - pip install -q Django==$DJANGO_VERSION - python setup.py -q install